Her Mother Was Murdered For Fighting For Human Rights — Here's What She Wants You To Know

 Advertisement

-On the 3rd of March, after she organised a major conference of indigenous and environmental activists, gunmen stormed into Berta Cáceres' home in La Esperanza, Honduras.
+On March 3, after she organized a major conference of indigenous and environmental activists, gunmen stormed into Berta Cáceres' home in La Esperanza, Honduras.
 She was hit by at least four bullets, The Guardian reported.
 And although five people were arrested in her murder, Cáceres' family and colleagues are still fighting to hold accountable the powerful people they believe ordered her to be killed.

 Which is why, Cáceres said, she needed to fight for justice for her mother far beyond the borders of Honduras.
 She joined other activists on the It Takes Roots People's Caravan last month, speaking outside of the Republican National Convention and the Democratic National Convention.
 Cáceres shared her story with Refinery29 in Philadelphia.